gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/vlatest/Set-AIPFileClassification.md

 SubLabelName  :
 SubLabelId    :

+FileName      : C:\Projects\Pricelist.xlsx
+Status        : Success
+Comment       :
+MainLabelName : Public
+MainLabelId   : f018e9e7-0cfc-4c69-b27a-ac3cb7df43cc
+SubLabelName  :
+SubLabelId    :

 FileName      : C:\Projects\Dashboard.xlsx
 Status        : Success
+Comment       :
-Comment       : This file already has labels MainLabelName : Public
+MainLabelName : Public
 MainLabelId   : f018e9e7-0cfc-4c69-b27a-ac3cb7df43cc
 SubLabelName  :
 SubLabelId    :
 ```

 This command is similar to the previous example in that it also scans all files in the Projects folder and any of its subfolders, and sets labels according to the configured conditions in the Azure Information Protection policy.
-However, this time, because the command includes the *-Force* parameter, it also replaces the existing label for Dashboard.xlsx.
+However, this time, because the command includes the *-Force* parameter, it also replaces the existing label for Dashboard.xlsx, and Pricelist.xlsx.
 The contents of Datasheet.pdf did not match any configured conditions and this file remains without a label.

 ## PARAMETERS